 EMDR & Play Therapy

 Many clinicians use play therapy when treating children; however, play therapy alone is not always enough for children to really work through their issues.
-EMDRIA-Approved Consultant Cherilyn Rowland Petrie offers advanced EMDR trainings on working with kids and teens who have complex trauma.
+EMDRIA-Approved Consultant Cherilyn Rowland Petrie offers advanced EMDR therapy for complex trauma in children.
 She explains how an EMDR therapist might interpret a child’s play habits differently than a therapist who is not trained in EMDR: “Play therapists expect that the child’s world will be expressed in symbolic play.
 EMDR therapists would see in that same play the child’s activated memory networks, with associated thoughts, feelings, sensory information, and body sensations” (Rowland Petrie, 2021).
 Integrating EMDR with play therapy is a really great way to keep young children engaged in their healing process.
 The child has to want to be there and has to want to engage in the therapy––otherwise there is a possibility for relapse and further issues.
 Children learn through experimenting and hands-on experiences.
 Pairing EMDR and play therapy not only encourages this creativity but also provides children with control over their environment that they may otherwise not have.

 When applied to children, EMDR shows promising results that are backed by case studies and research.
 EMDR is a safe and effective intervention that will allow children to better process their trauma and express their emotions.
 Therapists who decide to utilize EMDR with children should focus on the individual interests and needs of the child and may need to think outside the box to keep the child engaged; the outcome is well worth the effort.